rubiin/rubiin.github.io/content/projects/nest-minio.md

 showInProjects: true
 ---

 This's a nest-minio module for Nest.
 This quickstart guide will show you how to install the client SDK and execute an example JavaScript program.
-For a complete list of APIs and examples, please take a look at the JavaScript Client API Reference documentation.